Questions about using Clipper® on Caltrain

 If I have Autoload, when will my next 8-ride Ticket load?

 Signing up for Autoload is a great way to not be caught without a ticket for your set zones.
-When you reach two rides on your ticket (within the validation period), another 8-ride Ticket will load.
+When you reach three rides on your ticket (within the validation period), another 8-ride Ticket will load.
 A new 8-ride Ticket will also load when you tag for the first time after an 8-ride Ticket expires.
 Reminder: an 8-ride Ticket expires 30 days from when the ticket is loaded.

 Why do I need to have $1.25 on my card if I'm paying with a monthly pass or 8-ride ticket?